cc-cdv-lu/FireFinger/README.md

 ### [0.9.0] Second alpha release
 - Features:
-    - Added Ctrl+Up/Down for zooming
+    - Added Ctrl+Up/Down for zooming (useful for laptops)
     - Added reload chapters button to the chapter selection screen
     - The username will now be displayed on the login button, if someone is logged in
+    - New icon featuring CDV logo
 - Fixes:
     - Increased upper and lower zoom bounds
     - Fixed issue where footer and header would get distorted at very high/low zooms